-A diabetes diet is a healthy-eating approach that’s rich in nutrients and low in fat and calories.
-For diabetic or pre-diabetic individuals, some foods are more recommended to get a controlled blood sugar level and proper Body Mass Index (BMI) as well as reduced heart disease risk factors, such as high blood pressure and high blood fats.
 Studies have revealed that following an Indian Diet Plan for Diabetes is the best treatment for bringing excellent blood sugar control.
-A perfect meal plan including more lean protein, low glycemic index carbohydrates and a good amount of HDL can promote proper blood-sugar management and alleviate diabetes-related complications.
+A perfect meal plan including more lean protein, low glycemic index carbohydrates, and a good amount of HDL can promote proper blood sugar management and alleviate diabetes-related complications.

-Here is the list of top 20 Indian foods which are recommended in the diabetes diet plan, based on the Glycemic Index:
+Here is the list of the top 20 Indian foods which are recommended in the diabetes diet plan, based on the Glycemic Index:

 Barley and other whole-grain foods have become popular over the last few decades due to the various health benefits.
 Barley improves the physical condition of a diabetic individual by lessening the appetite and giving a filling feel for a long time.
 Barley also contains potassium, calcium, and magnesium, which have been found to control blood pressure naturally.
 Bread made up of barley kernels in the everyday meal plan can reduce the risk of diabetes complications and heart disease risks as it lowers blood sugar and insulin levels, increases and insulin sensitivity.
 Additionally, barley can be taken in soups or as a side dish.